-3.25 The tables show the average weekly earnings for employees in 2018.
-The tables allow a comparison allow a comparison to be made between the earnings of people working in the Borough and people living in the Borough who may be working elsewhere.
+3.25 The tables show the average weekly earnings for employees in 2019.
+The tables allow a comparison to be made between the earnings of people working in the Borough and people living in the Borough who may be working elsewhere.